My 26 Years working for Canada - a personal Review

 The glamorous part of the work - our annual ITB event at the Embassy of Canada

 However, what would life be without change?
 In 2010, I learned that our office would be closed (along with Paris and Sydney).
 To reduce the overall costs, the CTC intended to work with an agency instead.
-I was offered to apply as "GSA" (general sales agent) which, - after many thoughts - I agreed to do in co-operation with Travelmarketing Romberg.
-This agency that has a long experience in representing international destinations.
-To cut a long story short, we were awarded the contract.
-At the same time, I created my agency KHL Tourism & Lifestyle Consulting to do some other stuff on the side (such as PR for luxury hotels).
-From today´s perspective, this was another brave decision in my life.
-Seven years of work for Canada, along with a dedicated team, followed.
+They offered me to apply as a "GSA" (general sales agent), which - after many thoughts - I agreed to do in cooperation with Travelmarketing Romberg.
+This agency has a lot of experience representing international destinations.
+To cut a long story short, we got the contract.
+At the same time, I created my agency, KHL Tourism & Lifestyle Consulting, to do some other stuff on the side (such as PR for luxury hotels).
+From today's perspective, this was another brave decision in my life.
+Seven years of work for Canada and a dedicated team followed.
 Most of that was fun.

 Canada Event at ITB Berlin